PiaJakobus/PiaJakobus.github.io/research.md

 <h2 align="left"> <u>Illustrative view of the proto-compact star</u></h2>
 <div>
 <p style="font-size:16px; " align="left">
-An illustrative diagram of the post-bounce evolution of an 85 M\(_\odot\) progenitor in the postbounce phase of a core-collapse supernova.
+An illustrative diagram of the time evolution of an 85 M\(_\odot\) resulting in a core-collapse supernova.
 The diagram comprises four distinct time steps (going clockwise).
 <br>
 In each figure, the left panel shows specific entropy per baryon; the right panel displays the velocity dispersion as an approximate for turbulent convective motion \(\delta v_r\).
 <br>